ios-xr/Solenoid/README.md

 Step 1: Clone this repo and cd into Solenoid.

 Step 2: Run ```python setup.py install``` to install the Solenoid application.
 You may have to use sudo for it.
+If you see this error:

+`SyntaxError: '<' operator not allowed in environment markers`

+You need to upgrade your version of setuptools to version 17.1 or above.
+See: http://docs.openstack.org/developer/pbr/compatibility.html#evaluate-marker

 Step 3 : Create a solenoid.config file in your top-level solenoid directory and fill in the values in the key:value pair.
 (If you are running this in an IOS-XR container, your IP address should be the loopback address in use for your container):